Office of Public Works: Drainage and flood risk management

-The Office's involvement with drainage began in its early years, and extended with Drainage (Ireland) Act, 1842, after which large-scale drainage schemes followed, and extended further after the passage of the Drainage (Ireland) Act of 1846, which enabled the OPW to fully fund works.
+The Office's involvement with drainage began in its early years, and extended with the Drainage (Ireland) Act 1842 (5 & 6 Vict. c.
+89), after which large-scale drainage schemes followed, and extended further after the passage of the Drainage (Ireland) Act 1846 (9 & 10 Vict. c.
+4), which enabled the OPW to fully fund works.

-The Arterial Drainage Act, 1945, codified the work of the OPW in this area, and required the elaboration of a national drainage plan.
+The Arterial Drainage Act 1945, codified the work of the OPW in this area, and required the elaboration of a national drainage plan.
 From 1948 to 1992 works were carried out on more than 30 rivers, protecting 647,050 acres of land.

 The Famine years

-The Commissioners were asked to provide work to help mitigate the effects of the Great Famine, with four Acts passed for what were called "relief works" at Westminster in 1846, respectively for general public works, county works, building of piers, harbours and fisheries facilities, and drainage projects.
+The commissioners were asked to provide work to help mitigate the effects of the Great Famine, with four acts passed at Westminster in 1846 for what were called "relief works", respectively for general public works, county works, building of piers, harbours and fisheries facilities, and drainage projects.
 These were followed by additional acts to support the issuing of loans to finance further employment, but there were issues with quality control, coordination across districts, and management of the large workforces involved.

 Civic buildings

 From the Commissioners of Civic Buildings, management of Dublin Castle, the Phoenix Park, and official residences and court buildings was moved to the OPW from its inception, followed by district-level mental asylums in 1834.
-In 1836 the Treasury Building at Dublin Castle was converted as a base for the newly formed Royal Irish Constabulary and placed in OPW care, and in 1842 the Royal Hospital, Kilmainham, and the new Smithfield Prison, were also taken in hand, followed in 1845 by the Queen's Colleges at Cork, Galway and Belfast - which later became University College Cork, University College Galway and Queen's University Belfast - and Maynooth College.
+In 1836, the Treasury Building at Dublin Castle was converted as a base for the newly formed Irish Constabulary (which later became the Royal Irish Constabulary (RIC)) and placed in OPW care, and in 1842 the Royal Hospital Kilmainham, and the new Smithfield Prison, were also taken in hand, followed in 1845 by the Queen's Colleges at Cork, Galway and Belfast – which later became University College Cork, University College Galway and Queen's University Belfast – and Maynooth College.
 Management of coast guard and customs facilities was also assumed in 1845, and by 1857 properties concerned with the Revenue Commissioners, the Post Office and the National Education Board were also under OPW management.

 The OPW had responsibility for the building of primary school teacher housing and national school buildings from 1856, and for local dispensaries, and provision of financial help towards housing for the working classes, both urban and farm labouring.
 Major works were performed concerning other public buildings, including the erection of the National Museum and National Library, with a budget of 100,000 pounds.

 Railways and trams

-The Office was responsible from 1842 for interactions between railways and inland waterways, with the aim to ensure there was no interference with inland navigation passage, or drainage.
+The OPW was responsible from 1842 for interactions between railways and inland waterways, with the aim to ensure there was no interference with inland navigation passage, or drainage.
 The OPW was additionally given powers under legislation concerning tram and light rail systems, from 1860, 1861 and 1889, and could advance loans towards construction and maintenance costs.
 Later in the 19th century, the OPW was further given the power to fund railway construction in congested districts in the western side of Ireland, and it was involved with at least one such project, in County Donegal.